jeeberhardt/unrolr/README.md

 python setup.py install
 ```

-If somehow pip is having problem to install all the dependencies,
+And if somehow pip is having problem to install all the dependencies,
 ```bash
 conda config --append channels conda-forge conda install pyopencl mdanalysis